R3xR7enc/User-inputs-and-Conditional-Statements-Practice-Project/README.md

 # Learning-JS-
 Personal Projects
-Here,In this Repository My Js Related Personal self-made Projects for practice will be posted
+Here,In this Repository My Js Related self-made use input and conditional statements practice Project is posted .